cronical/budget_dance/docs/deployment.md

 This puts a wheel in `argus/budget-dance/dist`.

 That can be installed.

 Production is `~/budget-dance`.

 Target must be prepped with `python -m venv .venv`.

 In that folder, with the venv active use:

-`pip3 install /Users/george/argus/budget-dance/dist/budget_dance-0.1.0-py3-none-any.whl`
+`pip3 install /Users/george/argus/budget-dance/dist/budget_dance-n.n.n-py3-none-any.whl`

-The verion number above is 0.1.0 - that will change.
+where n.n.n is the verion number.

-Add on ` --force_reinstall` if not the first time.
+Add on ` --force_reinstall` if needed.
+But new version is handled ok without that.

 Configuration of the build is in `pyproject.toml` and `MANIFEST.in` in the project root.